 Once all issues are fixed, launch AutoDev again and tell it to 'redo' the stretch.
-If all is well, AutoDev will now create a histogram stretch that is optimised for the "real" object(s) in your clean data.
-If your data is very noisy, it is possible AutoDev will optimise for the noise, mistaking it for real detail.
-In this case you can tell it to Ignore Fine detail.
+If all is well, AutoDev will now create a histogram stretch that is optimised for the "real" object(s) in your cleaned-up dataset.

-Don't worry about the colouring just yet - focus getting the detail out of your data first.
+If even visible, don't worry about the colouring just yet - focus getting the detail out of your data first.
 If your image shows very bright highlights, know that you can "rescue" them later on using, for example, the HDR module.

 It doesn't stop there however – the Fractal Flux module can use any output from any other module as input for the flux to modulate.

 The 'WebVR' button in the module exports your image as a standalone HTML file.

 The Stereo 3D module can be used to synthesise depth information based on astronomical image feature characteristics.

 Signal evolution Tracking data mining plays a very important role in StarTools and understanding it is key to achieving superior results with StarTools.